mozilla/pkipolicy/rootstore/policy.md

     to such a CA certificate through intermediate certificates which are all in scope, such end-entity certificates having either:

-    * an Extended Key Usage (EKU) extension which contains one or more of the id-kp-serverAuth and id-kp-emailProtection EKUs; or:
+    * an Extended Key Usage (EKU) extension which contains one or more of these
+      KeyPurposeIds: anyExtendedKeyUsage, id-kp-serverAuth,
+      id-kp-emailProtection; or:
     * no EKU extension.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",